tcarland/mysql-ansible/README.md

 by trying use the system package repository.

-TODO: Attempt a secure install, acquiring pw from log
+- Attempt a secure install, acquiring pw from log
 ```
 - name: Enable mysql
   systemd: